Periodontal Therapy

 Periodontal Treatment

-At Maplewood Dental Associates, we believe everyone deserves a beautiful, healthy smile – and our mission is to make that smile last a lifetime.
-As a premier multi-specialty dentist serving the Maplewood and St. Paul, MN area, we're proud to offer a comprehensive suite of dental treatments and services to our patients in a friendly, comfortable office environment.
-In addition to general and cosmetic dental treatments like fillings and teeth cleaning, we also offer periodontal treatment for the important tissue that supports the teeth: the gums.
+At Maplewood Dental Associates, everyone deserves a beautiful, healthy smile.
+Our mission is to help that smile last a lifetime.
+As a leading multi-specialty dentist in the Maplewood and St. Paul, MN, area, we proudly offer a wide range of dental treatments in a friendly and comfortable setting.
+Along with general and cosmetic services like fillings and teeth cleaning, we also provide essential periodontal treatment for your gums, which support your teeth.

 What is Periodontal Disease?

-Periodontal disease, or gum disease, is a progressive condition that targets the gums.
-Just about anyone who doesn't maintain good daily oral hygiene will develop the first stage of periodontal disease, also known as gingivitis.
-This is why it’s so important to brush and floss your teeth to prevent cavity and tooth decay.
+Periodontal disease, or gum disease, affects the gums.
+Almost anyone who doesn’t practice good daily oral hygiene can develop the first stage, known as gingivitis.
+This is why brushing and flossing are so important for preventing cavities and tooth decay.

-Gingivitis is generally a mild condition, but if left untreated, it can progress quickly.
-Advanced periodontal disease can cause serious problems including tooth and bone loss.
+Gingivitis is usually mild, but it can get worse quickly if you ignore it.
+Advanced periodontal disease can lead to severe issues, including tooth and bone loss.

 Signs and Symptoms of Periodontal Disease